carguero/dev-mobile-challenge/README.md

 I want to see a detail of Pokémon
 So I can press an unlike button to unfavorite a Pokémon.
 ```

+## Instructions

+In order to implement the user stories listed above, please use the https://pokeapi.co/ as an API consumer